-- Using one hand, quickly flip the breaker to the “on” location.
-If the breaker immediately trips and pops back to “off,” don’t touch it and contact a team member from Faust Air Conditioning and Heating at 979-323-6130 immediately.
+- Using one hand, quickly flip the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and contact a team member from Faust Air Conditioning and Heating at 979-323-6130 immediately.

 Regardless of your furnace’s age or brand, it has no less than one ordinary wall switch located on or near it.

 - Ensure the lever is moved up in the “on” placement.
 If it was shut off, anticipate your furnace could take up to five minutes to start.
 (If you’re unaware of where to locate your furnace, look in your basement, garage or utility closet.
 It could also be in a crawl space or attic.)